rdo-management/instack-undercloud/doc/source/deploy-overcloud.rst

     instack-ironic-deployment --nodes-json instackenv.json --register-nodes

+.. admonition:: Quintupleo
+   :class: quintupleo-tag

+   Running ``nova list`` on the host cloud will show that the baremetal nodes will be in Status ``SHUTOFF`` after nodes are registered.
+This indicates that the BMC nodes are working as expected.

 .. note::
     It's not recommended to delete nodes and/or rerun this command after you've proceeded to the next steps.
 Particularly, if you start discovery